garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

 ## Setup Heroku

 Our goal was to setup the application so that you can deploy it to a PaaS provider such as Heroku.
-So far, we have a site that runs locally in a virtual matchine.
+So far, we have a site that runs locally in a virtual machine.
 Our next step is to get things working on Heroku.

 I'll assume you have already installed the Heroku CLI.
 If you haven't, get that first.

 ### Create a new Heroku application

-Next, in the terminal window, exeucte the following to create a new Heroku application.
+Next, in the terminal window, execute the following to create a new Heroku application.

 ```